lofar-astron/PyBDSF/doc/source/write_catalog.rst

     clobber
         This parameter is a Boolean (default is ``False``) that determines whether existing files are overwritten or not.

+    correct_proj
+        This parameter is a Boolean (default is ``True``) that determines whether the source parameters in the output catalog will be corrected for first-order projection effects.
+If ``False``, no correction is done.
+In this case, the position angle is relative to the +y axis, NOT true north, and source sizes are calculated assuming a constant pixel scale (equal to the scale at the image center).

+        If ``True``, the position angle and source size are corrected using the average pixel size and angle offset (between the +y axis and north) at the location of the source center.

     format
         This parameter is a string (default is ``'fits'``) that sets the format of the output catalog.
 The following formats are supported: